AppDomain.CreateDomain Method (String, Evidence)

 The friendly name of the domain.
 This friendly name can be displayed in user interfaces to identify the domain.
 For more information, see FriendlyName.

 - Type: System.Security.Policy.Evidence

 Evidence that establishes the identity of the code that runs in the application domain.
-Pass Nothing to use the evidence of the current application domain.
+Pass a null reference (Nothing in Visual Basic) to use the evidence of the current application domain.

 Return ValueType: System.AppDomain